-The interpretations of the expression 'single name', which I shall call 'current', derive from a proposal first elaborated in a paper by L. Laloy [1900], a proposal which has been rediscovered a few times since then.
-Laloy introduces his central claim when he explains "( $\dot{c}v$ ) $\dot{c}v\dot{l}$ $\dot{o}v\dot{\phi}\mu\alpha\tau\iota$ " by remarking that in ordinary usage ancient Greek has single words to denote each particular multiple and epimoric ratio only.
+The interpretations of the expression "single name", which I shall call "current", derive from a proposal first elaborated in a paper by L. Laloy [1900], a proposal which has been rediscovered a few times since then.
+Laloy introduces his central claim when he explains $\langle (\hat{\epsilon}v) \hat{\epsilon}v \hat{i} \hat{\delta}v \hat{o} \mu \alpha \pi i \rangle$ by remarking that in ordinary usage ancient Greek has single words to denote each particular multiple and epimoric ratio only.
 As he observes, terms denoting epimoric ratios, being more complex in principle than terms for multiple ratios, are formed according to a fixed rule so that any such ratio can be easily named.
 But the ordinary language of ancient Greece does not offer similar terms for the other kinds of ratios.
 The occurrence of single words designating epimeric ratios in Nicomachus, Intro. arith.
 1.20-21-at any rate much later a work than the Sectio-is restricted to a fairly technical context.
-Indeed, the very exposition in Nicomachus, Laloy says, suggests that he is really handling very uncommon terms or maybe even coining them.
+Indeed, the very exposition in Nicomachus, Laloy says, suggests that he is really handling very uncommon terms or maybe even coining them.9

-to one single concord, since any of the latter makes a single blend.
+- 7 At Düring 1932, 90.7-23, and De inst. mus 4.1-2 [Friedlein 1867, 301.12-302.2], respectively.
+It should be noted that Porphyry does not mention the Sectio in his quote, whereas he expressly refers to it at Düring 1932, 98.19, when reporting an extensive initial segment of the deductive part of the same treatise. - 8 We may exclude the possibility that the occurrences of "single name" are later additions to the introduction of the Sectio, since they are integral parts of the argument. - 9 The shorter account by Theon of Smyrna [Hiller 1878, 78.6-22] employs only twoor many-word phrases to name epimeric ratios; elsewhere [109.15-110.18], Theon whole classes of multiple or epimoric ratios (which would be a truism).
+The correspondence set forth in the introduction of the Sectio requires in fact that one single ratio be related to one single concord, since any of the latter makes a single blend.
 Of course, any single epimoric or multiple ratio stands for a whole class of equivalent ratios.
 For simplicity, I shall refer to each class as if it were one single ratio.

-&lt;sup>7 At Düring 1932, 90.7-23, and De inst. mus 4.1-2 [Friedlein 1867, 301.12-302.2], respectively.
-It should be noted that Porphyry does not mention the Sectio in his quote, whereas he expressly refers to it at Düring 1932, 98.19, when reporting an extensive initial segment of the deductive part of the same treatise.

-&lt;sup>8 We may exclude the possibility that the occurrences of 'single name' are later additions to the introduction of the Sectio, since they are integral parts of the argument.

-&lt;sup>9 The shorter account by Theon of Smyrna [Hiller 1878, 78.6-22] employs only two- or many-word phrases to name epimeric ratios; elsewhere [109.15-110.18], Theon introduces one-word denominations that are different from Nicomachus'.
-This means that the terminology was not fixed but does not entail that the terms were of recent coinage.
-Theon and Nicomachus were contemporaries.

-Fabio Acerbi

-As for the the omission of the phrase $\langle (\hat{\epsilon}v) \hat{\epsilon}v \hat{\iota} \hat{\ell}v \hat{\iota} \alpha \tau \iota \rangle$ in Boethius' abridged translation, Laloy has this explanation:
+As for the the omission of the phrase $\langle (\dot{\epsilon}v) \dot{\epsilon}v \dot{\iota} \dot{\ell}v \dot{\ell}\mu \alpha \tau \iota \rangle$ in Boethius' abridged translation, Laloy has this explanation:

 Le fait de langage auquel il est fait allusion est propre au grec: les mots sesquiquartus, sesquiquintus,...sont des mots savants forgés pour les besoins d'un ouvrage d'arithmétique: ils ne peuvent être invoqués comme des preuves.
 Euclide, au contraire, trouvait toutes formées, dans sa langue, des locutions usuelles qui sont à ses yeux des témoins irrécusables.

-Laloy 1900, 239
+[Laloy 1900, 239]